Carboxyhemoglobin: Mode of toxic action

-To provide a simplified synopsis of the molecular mechanism of systemic gas exchange, upon inhalation of air it was widely thought oxygen binding to any of the heme sites triggers a conformational change in the protein unit of hemoglobin which then enables the binding of additional oxygen to each of the other heme sites.
-Upon arrival to the cellular region, oxygen is released at the tissue due to a conformational change in hemoglobin as caused by ionization of hemoglobin's surface due to the "acidification" of the tissue's local pH (meaning a relatively higher concentration of 'acidic' protons / hydrogen ions annotated as H^{+}; an acidic pH is commonly referenced to as either low pH based on the acidity of pH 1-7 having a low number, or, referred to as a high pH due to the high concentration of H^{+} ions as the scale approaches pH 1); the local acidity is caused by an increase in the biotransformation of carbon dioxide waste into carbonic acid via carbonic anhydrase.
+In general, carbon monoxide is considered to displace and prevent oxygen from binding to heme thereby preventing delivery of oxygen throughout the body which induces hypoxia.
+To provide a simplified synopsis of the molecular mechanism of systemic gas exchange from an acid-base chemistry perspective, upon inhalation of air it is an accepted mechanism that oxygen binding to any of the heme sites triggers a conformational change in the protein unit of hemoglobin which then enables the binding of additional oxygen to each of the other heme sites.
+Upon arrival to the cellular region, oxygen is released at the tissue due to a conformational change in hemoglobin as caused in-part by ionization of hemoglobin's surface due to the "acidification" of the tissue's local pH (meaning a relatively higher concentration of 'acidic' protons / hydrogen ions annotated as H^{+}; an acidic pH is commonly referenced to as a low pH based on the acidity of pH 1-7 having a low number due to the inverse logarithmic calculations); the local acidity is caused by an increase in the biotransformation of carbon dioxide waste into carbonic acid via carbonic anhydrase.
 In other words, oxygenated arterial blood arrives to cells in the "hemoglobin R-state" which has deprotonated/unionized amino acid residues (regarding hemoglobin's amines transitioning between the deprotonated/unionized Hb-NH_{2} to the protonated/ionized Hb-NH_{3}^{+} state) based on the less-acidic pH (arterial blood averages pH 7.407 whereas venous blood is slightly more acidic at pH 7.371).
-The "T-state" of hemoglobin is deoxygenated in venous blood partially due to protonation/ionization as caused by the acidic environment hence causing a conformation unsuited for oxygen-binding (i.e. oxygen is 'ejected' upon arrival at the cell due to H^{+} ions bombarding the hemoglobin surface residues to convert Hb from "R-state" to "T-state").
+The "T-state" of hemoglobin is deoxygenated in venous blood partially due to protonation/ionization as caused by the acidic environment hence causing a conformation unsuited for oxygen-binding (i.e. in a theatric example, oxygen is 'ejected' into dissolution upon arrival at the cell due to H^{+} ions bombarding the hemoglobin surface residues to convert Hb from "R-state" to "T-state", and equilibria dynamics drives the spatial diffusion and distribution throughout the tissue region).
 Furthermore, the mechanism for formation of carbaminohemoglobin generates additional H^{+} ions that may further stabilize the protonated/ionized deoxygenated hemoglobin.
-Upon return of venous blood into the lung and subsequent exhalation of carbon dioxide, the blood is "de-acidified" (see also: hyperventilation) for the deprotonation/unionization of hemoglobin to re-enable oxygen binding as part of the transition to arterial blood (note this process is complex due to involvement of chemoreceptors, pH buffers and other physiochemical functionalities).
+Upon return of venous blood into the lung and subsequent exhalation of carbon dioxide, the blood is "de-acidified" (see also: hyperventilation) for the deprotonation/unionization of hemoglobin to re-enable oxygen binding as part of the transition to arterial blood (note this process is complex due to involvement of chemoreceptors, pH buffers, pO_{2} equilibria and many other physiochemical functionalities).
 Carbon monoxide poisoning disturbs this physiological process hence the venous blood of poisoning patients is bright red akin to arterial blood since the carbonyl/carbon monoxide is retained, whereas deoxygenated hemoglobin is dark red and carbaminohemoglobin has a blue hue.